 - Special sessions require a proposal submission using the form below, submitted by the organizer.

-- Special Session formats are flexible; they could be either a panel, roundtable, interview, or another format of your choosing. are flexible: For example, two or three authors may cover related topics, each preparing a separate manuscript for journal submission and presenting on that manuscript.
+- Special Session formats are flexible; they could be either a panel, roundtable, interview, or another format of your choosing.
+For example, two or three authors may cover related topics, each preparing a separate manuscript for journal submission and presenting on that manuscript.

 - An additional presenter, who is not an author but may be giving a related presentation, could serve as a discussant reacting to the papers presented, or a moderator.